MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lifecycle-services/using-task-guides-and-bpm-to-create-user-acceptance-tests.md

 ### Run automated test cases

-The Dynamics 365 Unified Operations platform provides developers with tools to author test cases based on task recordings and use Azure DevOps to manage the automated execution of these test cases.
+The Dynamics 365 Finance and Operations platform provides developers with tools to author test cases based on task recordings and use Azure DevOps to manage the automated execution of these test cases.

 Developers can use the build and test automation capabilities of **build and test** environments.
 For details, see the [Continuous delivery home page](../dev-tools/continuous-delivery-home-page.md).